Christian-D2/wiki-branches/README.md

 Carefully copy all those rows into an Excel Macro enabled sheet.
 Separate the columns into excel columns using seperate by space.
 I think it's called Text to Columns under the Data tab in Excel.
-Add coliumn titles and such, matching my History File.
+Add column titles and such, matching my History File.
 You can also add the actual date calculation but I never used that.
-Write a quick VBA script that deletes all rows not containing 'wikipedia' You may be able to aceses script in History2.xlsm.
+Write a quick VBA script that deletes all rows not containing 'wikipedia'.
+You may be able to access my script in History Only 2.xlsm.
 Then there is some manual filtering/deleting of rows to be done.
 For example deleting wiki picture URLs.

 Edit my python file a bit to use your excel document file path